bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 *<sub>Figure 2: Nutrition facts fastfood menu.
 Source: https://www.kaggle.com/datasets/mcdonalds/nutrition-facts</sub>*

-Imagine that you would like to calculate the total percentage.
-Obviously, the easiest way to do this is to add a column to the table and calculate the sum of percentages using the `SUM` formula:
+Imagine that you would like to calculate the percentage of calories from fat as compared to total calories.
+Obviously, the easiest way to do this is to add a column to the table and calculate the % calories from fat (as related to the total amount of calories):

 We first resize the table to the appropriate dimension: